raganwald/raganwald.github.com/_posts/2015-11-03-a-coding-problem.md

 For example: *Write a function that given an arbitrary number of ordered streams of elements, produces an ordered stream containing the union of each stream's elements*.

-In JavaScript, we can represent streams as [Iterators].
-The answer is once again easy to compose in ECMAScript 2015.
-We'll write a generator that takes iterables as arguments.
-Thus you can collect its results into an array or iterate over them as you see fit:
+In ECMAScript 2015, we can represent streams as [Iterators].
+Here's one possible solution consisting of a generator that takes iterables as arguments:

 [Iterators]: https://leanpub.com/javascriptallongesix/read#collections